 Exam boards must moderate (or monitor, for qualifications where non-exam assessment is reported separately) any assessments marked within the school or college (internally marked assessment) to make sure marking has been undertaken accurately and consistently between teachers across all schools and colleges.
 Schools and colleges must comply with the exam boards’ moderation requirements.

 An exam board must adjust the marks given to internally marked assessment where they find that marking is out of line with the required standard.

-For AS and A level, exam boards will use predictions based on the prior attainment at GCSE of the current year’s cohort.
-For GCSE, they will use predictions based on the prior achievement at Key Stage 2 of the current year’s cohort.
-Predictions are used to guide decisions on the key grade boundaries.
-For AS and A level, exam boards will use predictions based on the prior attainment at GCSE of the current year’s cohort.
-For GCSE, they will use predictions based on the prior achievement at Key Stage 2 of the current year’s cohort.
+For AS and A level, exam boards use predictions based on the prior attainment at GCSE of the current year’s cohort.
+For GCSE, they use predictions based on the prior achievement at key stage 2 of the current year’s cohort.
 Predictions are used to guide decisions on the key grade boundaries.

 Other evidence is also considered, including:

 - students’ work (marked exam papers and controlled or non-exam assessment) from the current and previous years

 - reports from senior examiners and moderators about how the exam questions worked

 When new qualifications are introduced, it is usual to see a dip in performance, as schools and colleges get used to new content, or new styles of assessment.
 The use of predictions to guide awarding decisions helps to make sure students are not disadvantaged by being the first to sit a new qualification.
 For this reason, we require exam board to place particular emphasis on predictions in the first year of awarding a new GCSE, AS or A level.
 It also means that we can judge whether the grade standards are in line across exam boards.